wneessen/apg-go/README.md

-**Note on password length**: The `-m` and `-x` parameters will work in prouncable password mode, but please keep in mind, that due to the nature how syllables work, your generated password might exceed the desired length by one complete (which can be up to 3 characters long).
+**Note on password length**: The `-m` and `-x` parameters will work in prouncable password mode, but please keep in mind, that due to the nature how syllables work, your generated password might exceed the desired length by one complete syllable (which can be up to 3 characters long).

 **Security consideration:** Please keep in mind, that pronouncable passwords are less secure then truly randomly created passwords, due to the nature how syllables work.
 As a rule of thumb, it is recommended